 Drink water or low-fat (1%) milk with meals.
 Avoid sugary sodas and salty vegetable juices.

 Giving up old food habits doesn’t have to be hard.
+Encouragement makes it easier to stick with a healthy eating plan.
 Here are some easy ways to choose healthier options:

 Reducing “bad” fats in your diet helps keep your arteries healthier.
 Use this guide: